Hearing Aids

 Hearing aids range in price depending on the features that the hearing aids have.
 High-end hearing aids have more sophisticated digital processors enabling them to help you more in complex listening situations.

 Hearing aid technology is constantly evolving and improving.
-In recent years advances in hearing aid technology have seen the inclusion of Bluetooth streaming, phone app connectivity and rechargeable batteries.
+In recent years advances in hearing aid technology have seen the inclusion of Bluetooth streaming, phone app connectivity, rechargeable batteries and the use of AI to improve sound quality.
 All of these features are available in a range of price points and hearing aid styles.

 At Blackmore Audiology